 The past 5 years have seen a huge lift in the amount of software businesses use to get work done.
 But on top of this, we have also seen this shift make its way out of the IT department and into the rest of the business.
 These days ANY person or team can select and implement software, with little or no help from IT.

 Although anyone can pretty much buy, implement and use software now, getting the integration bit right has often needed IT or outside help, which for many businesses presents quite clumsy and debilitating obstacles.
-However, with the latest boost in Next Generation Integration tooling, this is becoming a lot easier!
+However, with the latest boost in Next Generation Integration tooling and Integration Automation platforms, this is becoming a lot easier!

 What and Who is a Citizen Integrator?